 Want a splash of something stronger in your Champagne?
 St. Germain is a popular liqueur flavored with elderflowers that are picked in the French Alps each spring.
 The French Alps are on the eastern side of France, bordering Italy and Switzerland.
 This is a must-visit spot on the world travel map for winter sports fans – be sure to raise an apres-ski cocktail to the hard work that went into picking and distilling all of those elderflowers!
 Popular towns to visit in this region include Grenoble and Annecy.

-Creating your own world travel map is very personal.
+Creating your own world travel map is very personal, which is why we offer incredible pieces like this Framed Vintage Style World Map to help you track your travels.
 For a visit to France, let yourself be inspired by other things that you find beautiful, whether they are on your table or in your closet – bon appetit and bon voyage.

 The post Another Pin For Your World Travel Map: France appeared first on Push Pin Travel Maps.